pupilfirst/wd301-scripts/handling-advanced-ui-events/add-drag-drop-capability/README.md

         [newFinish.id]: newFinish,
       },
     };
-    props.reorderTasks(newState);
+    reorderTasks(taskDispatch, newState);
   };
 ```

 Save the file.
 Now, we should be able to drag and drop items between different lists.
-When we drag and drops the tasks or changes its order, new state is computed and is passed to the `TaskContext` by invoking `props.reorderTasks`.
+When we drag and drops the tasks or changes its order, new state is computed and is passed to the task context by invoking `reorderTasks` action.
 This will trigger the `dispatch` for `TaskListAvailableAction.REORDER_TASKS` with updated payload.
 The `reducer` will then updated the state with latest data and renders the lists with updated state.

 See you in the next lesson.